-The dual-column/dual-detector approach involves the use of two 30 m x 0.53 mm ID fused-silica open-tubular columns of different polarities, thus, different selectivities towards the target analytes.
-The columns are connected to an injection tee and separate electron capture detectors.
+The dual-column/dual-detector approach recommends the use of two 30-m x 0.53-mm ID fused-silica open-tubular columns of different polarities, thus, different selectivities towards the target analytes.
+The columns are connected to an injection tee and $\underline{\text{separate}}$ electron capture detectors.
+However, the choice of the appropriate column dimensions is left to the analyst.

-- 7.3.2.1 Retention times for the organochlorine analytes on dual-columns are in Table 6.
-The GC operating conditions for the compounds in Table 6 are given in Table 7. - 7.3.2.2 Multi-component mixtures of Toxaphene and Strobane were analyzed separately (Figures 5 and 6) using the GC operating conditions found in Table 7. - 7.3.2.3 Figure 6 is a sample chromatogram for a mixture of organochlorine pesticides.
-The retention times of the individual components detected in these mixtures are given in Tables 6 and 7. - 7.3.2.4 Operating conditions for a more heavily loaded DB-5/DB-1701 pair are given in Table 8.
-This column pair was used for the detection of multi-component organochlorine compounds. - 7.3.2.5 Operating conditions for a DB-5/DB-1701 column pair with thinner films, a different type of splitter, and a slower temperature programming rate are provided in Table 7.
-These conditions gave better peak shapes for Nitrofen and Dicofol.
-Table 6 lists the retention times for the compounds detected on this column pair.
+- 7.3.2.1 Example retention times for the organochlorine analytes on dual-columns are provided in Table 6.
+The suggested GC operating conditions for the compounds in Table 6 are given in Table 7. - 7.3.2.2 Multi-component mixtures of toxaphene and Strobane were analyzed separately (Figures 5 and 6) using the operating conditions in Table 7. - 7.3.2.3 Figure 6 is an example chromatogram for a mixture of organochlorine pesticides.
+The retention times of the individual components detected in these mixtures are given in Table 6, and are provided as examples. - 7.3.2.4 Suggested operating conditions for a more heavily loaded DB-5/DB-1701 pair are given in Table 8.
+This column pair was used for the detection of multi-component organochlorine compounds. - 7.3.2.5 Suggested operating conditions for a DB-5/DB-1701 column pair with thinner films, a different type of splitter, and a slower temperature programming rate are provided in Table 7.
+These conditions gave better peak shapes for nitrofen and dicofol.
+Table 6 lists the retention times for the compounds on this column pair.